Standing on the Shoulder of Giants Tour: History

-After a disagreement within the band Noel left the tour after 24 May 2000, quitting overseas touring with Oasis.
-He only returned for shows within the United Kingdom and Ireland, before re-joining the band fully after the tour had ended.
+2000: Club shows, escalation, and Noel Gallagher's temporary departure

+The main 2000 itinerary combined early, lower-capacity European dates with a larger North American leg and a run of major summer stadium and festival appearances.

+In May 2000, Noel Gallagher left the tour after a physical altercation with Liam.
+Though, Oasis continued the European dates without him, using Matt Deighton as a stand-in guitarist for the affected shows, before Noel returned later in the touring cycle.

+Wembley Stadium recordings

 The live album Familiar to Millions was recorded at the two concerts at Wembley Stadium.
-Due to Liam being drunk at the second concert, voiceovers were used from concerts in Yokohama.
+Due to Liam Gallagher being drunk at the second concert, voiceovers were used from concerts in Yokohama.
 The second Wembley Stadium concert was also broadcast worldwide the same evening.

-Noel Gallagher dedicated the song "Hey Hey My My" to Kurt Cobain when they played in his hometown of Seattle on the sixth anniversary of his death.
+Noel Gallagher dedicated the cover of the Neil Young song "Hey Hey, My My (Into the Black)" to Kurt Cobain when they played in his hometown of Seattle on the sixth anniversary of his death.